RafalSprengel/custom-date-range-picker/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (\`git checkout -b feature/YourFeatureName\`).
 3. Commit your changes (\`git commit -m "Add some feature"\`).
-4. Push to the branch (\`git push origin YourFeatureName\`).
+4. Push to the branch (\`git push origin feature/YourFeatureName\`).
 5. Open a pull request.

 ---

 ## Acknowledgments

 - Inspired by modern date pickers used in booking platforms.
 - Built with React and SCSS for simplicity and flexibility.

 ---